gomi42/LocalWebServer/README.md

 *regular expression*: any valid regular expression.
 The negation of the condition with a leading `!` is supported.

-*substitution*: must be a local file starting with a '/'
+*substitution*: must be a local file, if the file doesn't start with a '/' the 'urlPath' from the 'RewriteBase' statement is prepended.

 *options*: are ignored